Remove Cigarette Odor from Car

 1. Remove All Smoking Residue

-• Discard cigarette butts and empty ashtrays.
+• Discard cigarette butts, ash, and empty ashtrays.

-2. Deep Clean Car Interior
+2. Deep Clean the Car Interior

 3. Neutralize Odor with Natural Absorbers